castcollab/tesserae2/README.rst

 This project aims to mirror many of the features contained in `CortexJDK <https://github.com/mcveanlab/CortexJDK>`_.

+The use of links is not implemented yet.

 * Free software: Apache Software License 2.0

 Installation